 Wisconsin rallies late to upset No. 5 Ohio State 61-57

-COLUMBUS, Ohio (AP) -- Nate Reuvers scored 17 points, and Wisconsin rallied late to upset No. 5 Ohio State 61-57 on Friday night.

-Reuvers' jumper gave the Badgers (9-6, 2-1 Big Ten) a 52-51 lead with 1:54 left, and late free throws from Reuvers and D'Mitrik Trice sealed the win.
+Reuvers scored 17 points and keyed the late rally in a 61-57 win on Friday night in front of a sellout crowd that opened the grueling Big Ten stretch for both teams.

+“I think we’ve just gotten a lot better since November,” Reuvers said.
+“As coach (Greg) Gard has said, we’ve matured a lot more.
+You can especially see that in the defensive end of the floor.
+I think we did a really good job hitting the offensive glass, too.
+That was huge, especially down the stretch.”

 Ohio State (11-3, 1-2), a 7 1/2-point favorite, lost a second straight game.
 The Buckeyes got a terrific performance from Kaleb Wesson, who had 22 points and 13 rebounds.
-But Wesson missed a 3-pointer at the 2-minute mark that likely would have kept the Buckeyes in the game.
+But Wesson missed a 3-pointer with 19 seconds left that would have tied the score at 57.
+After that, Ohio State had to start fouling.

+“We were looking for the best shot and my teammates found me,” Wesson said of the critical miss.
+“We thought that was our best shot of that possession.”

+Wisconsin led by four at halftime of a sloppy, slow game, but Ohio State ripped off back-to-back 3-pointers early in the second half to start a 13-2 run.
+Wisconsin tied it at 47 with 6:51 to play but wouldn’t grab the lead until Reuvers took charge late.

 Ohio State became the second top-5 team in the AP Top 25 to lose this week after No. 4 Oregon fell at Colorado on Thursday night.